BEYOND THE VOID:

 TRACING SITUATED KNOWLEDGES IN MINING LANDSCAPES OF THE ANTHROPOCENE

-I have recently submitted my PhD at the University of Queensland in the Sustainable Minerals Institute's Centre for Mined Land Rehabilitation.
+My PhD was accepted November 2019.
+It was undertaken at the University of Queensland in the Sustainable Minerals Institute's Centre for Mined Land Rehabilitation.

-The fieldwork site I have focused on is Leigh Creek, a region with a recently closed coal mine in the South Australian Outback.
+The fieldwork site I focused on is Leigh Creek, a region with a closed coal mine (as of 2016) in the South Australian Outback.

 In a dusty ute we hurtle through the blackened bowels of an open cut mine deep in the South Australian outback.
 Our makeshift tour guide, a seasoned miner who has been assigned this easy Friday afternoon task, explains how to see where they are preparing the site for closure: the newly introduced soils are a different colour to the deep grey earth that is slowly being covered over.
 In the distance we can see where two person contingents have been taking turns flattening and contouring the piles of waste rock that ring the site, readying them for the precious loads of topsoil that will allow the slow-growing arid shrubs to take root.
 Eventually these mounds will become subtle visual buffers, obscuring the pits that will endure in perpetuity, remnants of an age of industrial expansion.

 The complex process of negotiating and deciding on the final outcome of industrial landscapes such as mine sites has remained largely underexplored, despite their scale, ubiquity, and the environmental concerns that surround them.
 The materiality of the mining landscape is a topic frequently disconnected from dealings with local stakeholders, and instead the development of relations between company and community is defined through social and economic contributions.
 State governments’ rehabilitation hierarchies of land use preferences prioritise a return to the original condition of the land, limiting the degree to which mining companies have been willing to investigate alternative options for the final landforms.